Cass Clubs and Societies

 - Email Events Executive, Leon Cuthbertson

-Are you interested in becoming a President of a Cass club or society?
+Are you interested in becoming a President of a Careers club or society?

-Please see https://cass.campusgroups.com for all of the Clubs & Societies that are currently running at Cass
+Please see our CampusGroups website (or list below) for all of the Clubs & Societies that are currently available.

 The President / Co-President is the key point of contact for each club or society.
 You will shape the aims of the club for the year and will work closely with your careers / faculty contacts.
 It will be your responsibility to chair meetings, support the work of other members ensuring you always keep abreast of all activities.
 You will be responsible for the success of your club or society for the year.

 All applications will be reviewed by a panel made up from members of the careers team, current committee members and faculty staff.
-If successful you should hear by the 10th of October.
-You will then be invited to meet with your careers contact, current committee members and the events team and will be expected to host your society at the clubs and societies fair on the 17th of October 11:30 – 13:30
+If successful you should hear if you have been successful by Thursday 10th of October.
+You will then be invited to meet with your careers contact, current committee members and the events team and will be expected to host your society at the Virtual Careers Clubs and Societies fair on Friday 23rd of October 11:30pm – 1pm.

 In exceptional circumstance it may be possible to set up a new society.
 However this would mean that the new society would be have to follow all five of the following criteria: